 Food Habits

 Cercartetus lepidus is omnivorous.
 It feeds on nectar and pollen from a variety of flowering plants.
 For example, Banksia ornata, Eucalyptus spp., Leptospermum coriaceum, and Astroloma conostephioides pollen have all been found in faecal and gut samples of this mammal.
-Sugar-water, honey, and apple are also a part of C. lepidus' diet (Ward, 1992).
+Sugar-water, honey, and apple are also a part of the diet (Ward, 1992).
 Little pygmy-possums also prey on a wide range of invertebrates including spiders, scorpions, and insect larvae.
 Small lizards are also included in their diet.
 The little pygmy-possum secures the prey with its forepaws and tears away portions with its teeth.
-Daily food consumption of C. lepidus is about 7% of its body weight (Collins, 1973).
+Daily food consumption is about 7% of its body weight (Collins, 1973).

 Conservation Status